shivakasula48/PDF-Protection-Tool/README.md

 - GUI version using **Tkinter** or **PyQt**
 - **Password manager** integration
 - **Drag & drop** file support for easier input

+---

+# License

+This project is open-source and free to use by anyone for personal or educational purposes.
+Feel free to modify, distribute, and use the code as long as proper credit is given to the original author, **Kasula Shiva**.